Hospitals and Medical Centers Near Canton, GA

 (470) 267-0025

 Not every unsatisfactory medical experience can be classified as medical malpractice.
-To prove that medical malpractice occurred, you need to be able to show that:
+To prove that medical negligence occurred, you need to be able to show that:

 - A relationship existed between you and the healthcare provider.
-You must be able to show that you hired the healthcare provider who treated you, and they agreed to be hired.
+You must show that you hired the healthcare provider who treated you and they agreed to be hired.

-- The healthcare provider was negligent, meaning they caused you harm in a manner that a competent healthcare provider would not have.
+- The medical professional was negligent, meaning they caused you harm in a manner that a competent healthcare provider would not have.

 - The healthcare provider’s negligence caused the injury.

-- Your injury or injuries were serious and entailed specific damages, such as physical harm, pain, and loss of future earning capacity.
+- Your injury or injuries were severe and entailed specific damages, such as physical harm, pain, and loss of future earning capacity.

-It’s crucial that you seek legal counsel from an experienced medical malpractice attorney.
-A skilled medical malpractice lawyer will help you establish the grounds of your case and guide you through every step of the complex litigation process.
+You must seek legal counsel from an experienced medical malpractice defense attorney.
+A skilled personal injury lawyer will help you establish the grounds of your case and guide you through every step of the complex litigation process.

-At Geiger Legal Group, LLC, we believe that no one should be forced to deal with substandard medical care without fair compensation.
-As a patient, you place your trust in healthcare professionals to provide you with the medical care you need.
+At Geiger Legal Group, LLC, our Canton medical malpractice lawyers believe no one should be forced to deal with substandard medical care without fair compensation.
+As a patient, you trust healthcare professionals to provide you with the medical care you need.
 However, even the most skilled specialists are capable of negligence – and in the healthcare industry, missteps can have grave consequences.

-Unfortunately, injured patients and affected families are often taken advantage of by intimidating healthcare corporations, simply because those corporations wish to avoid as much accountability as possible.
-In too many cases, victims of medical malpractice will end up settling for much less than they deserve.
+Unfortunately, injured patients and affected families are often taken advantage of by intimidating healthcare corporations simply because those corporations wish to avoid as much accountability as possible.
+As a result, in too many medical malpractice claims, victims will settle for much less than they deserve.

-As a family-run law firm, Geiger Legal Group, LLC, is committed to providing our Cherokee County communities with trustworthy, reliable, and resolute legal representation.
-We will fully investigate your case and work meticulously to gather the evidence needed to prove your claim.
+As a family-run law firm, Geiger Legal Group, LLC, is committed to providing our Cherokee County communities with trustworthy, reliable, and persistent legal representation.
+We will thoroughly investigate your legal claim and work meticulously to gather the evidence to prove your case.

-The following are some of the most common questions that clients have about medical malpractice cases.
+The following are some of the clients’ most common questions about medical malpractice cases.
 If you have any additional questions or would like to discuss the particulars of your case, we’re happy to talk with you.
-Call us with your questions or schedule a free consultation today.
+Call our medical mapractice lawyers with your questions regarding your medical malpractice lawsuit, or schedule a free consultation today.

 What is medical malpractice?

-According to a report from the American Board of Professional Liability Attorneys (ABPLA): “Medical malpractice occurs when a hospital, doctor or other health care professional, through a negligent act or omission, causes an injury to a patient.
-The negligence might be the result of errors in diagnosis, treatment, aftercare, or health management.”
+According to a report from the American Board of Professional Liability Attorneys (ABPLA): “Medical malpractice occurs when a hospital, doctor or another healthcare professional, through a negligent act or omission, causes an injury to a patient.
+The negligence might result from errors in diagnosis, treatment, aftercare, or health management.”

-What happens to doctors found liable for medical malpractice?
+What happens to doctors found liable for medical negligence?

 If a doctor is held liable for an egregious instance of malpractice, they may lose their license in disciplinary action.